 Secondhand Asbestos Exposure Risks in the Coast Guard

-Additionally, when asbestos fibers clung to service members’ uniforms or hair, the fibers could be inhaled by family members through physical contact or as the uniforms were laundered.
+For example, when asbestos fibers clung to service members’ uniforms or hair, they could be inhaled by family members through physical contact or as the uniforms were washed.

 - Treatment Options